Sutherland Shire Council’s draft Urban Tree and Bushland policy

-Imagine if our Shire were abundant with vegetation and habitat – in our yards, our public spaces, our nature strips and even our industrial spaces.
-Enhancing the place where we live to make it as healthy as possible for us and allow for as much wildlife as possible to share it with us.
+Imagine if Sutherland Shire were abundant with vegetation and habitat – in our yards, our public spaces, our nature strips and even industrial areas.
+Everyone loves a beautiful garden enhancing the places we inhabit, healthy spaces for us, which also allow wildlife to share these areas with us.

-Bewildering is about creating beauty with vegetation, bringing wildlife to live with us, establishing habitat for native species, and improving the quality of life we live.
+Bewildering is about creating beauty with vegetation, supporting biodiversity, establishing habitat for native species, and improving the quality of life we live.
 Bewildering is a very deep human response to our relationship to our world especially our immediate environment that recognises our place in it, our dependence upon it, and our responsibility to it.
 It is more than a charming term; it is a term for charming.
 It is not just such things as planting trees, greening, cuddling koalas and saving whales.

-The Covid-19 crisis has meant many council staff members are still working from home and that Council priorities over the last few months have had to be directed toward other areas.
+The Covid pandemic has seen Council priorities directed elsewhere.
+It is disappointing that we are still waiting for Council to take action on this matter.
 Currently Council allows residents to plant low growing (less than 0.5m) soft foliage plants on verges as long as approval in writing is obtained prior.
-We are hoping Council will facilitate this process for residents by formalising their verge garden guidelines soon.
+We hope Council will facilitate this process for residents by formalising their verge garden guidelines soon.

 For further information please contact Bob Crombie: email@example.com